-The PDC challenge is to support multi-domain operations (MDO) where the data from each network domain can be securely shared by multiple armed services, multiple defense supplier systems and coalition partners.
-Our global militaries currently have thousands of networks dedicated to a particular supplier, sensing system, weapon system or command and control (C2) platform.
-Each of these networks has its own security strategy and control of data in that domain, typically through a single-level, secure, dedicated network pipe.
+The MDO challenge is to support multi-domain operations where the data from each network domain can be securely shared by multiple armed services, multiple defense supplier systems and coalition partners.
+Our global militaries currently have thousands of networks dedicated to a particular supplier, sensing system, weapon system or C2 platform.
+Each of these networks has its own security strategy and control of data in that domain, typically through a single-level secure dedicated network pipe.
 This network traditionally has trusted endpoints for data-in-motion and clear data from a single security domain inside the pipe, or full encryption of all contents in the pipe.
 Many of these systems use cross-domain platforms that are challenging to configure and cumbersome to modify to get data to mission partners.